syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 * [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/opacity.html) - Controls the transparency of the chart series.
 * [`borderWidth`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/borderWidth.html) – Changes the stroke width of the series.
 * [`borderColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/borderColor.html) – Changes the stroke color of the series.
+* [`showIndicationForSameValues`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CandleSeries/showIndicationForSameValues.html)- Used to show indication of the data point with a thin line when its high and low values are same and also when all the values of high, low, open and close are same for the data point.
+By default is set to be false.
 * [`enableSolidCandles`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CandleSeries/enableSolidCandles.html)- Used to enable/disable the solid candles.
 By default is set to be false.
 The fill color of the candle will be defined by its opening and closing values.
 * [`lowValueMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/lowValueMapper.html) - used to get the low values from the series.
 * [`highValueMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/highValueMapper.html) - used to get the high values from the series.